Unit 1 · Precision, Voice & the Mastered Self · Lesson 03

 Three short scenes — same news, three different listeners (all played by teacher).

 Pick ONE piece of difficult news.
 You deliver it three times in 3-minute scenes.
 Your teacher plays a different listener each round: (1) a friend, (2) a senior, (3) a junior.
-Between rounds, teacher gives a 30-second debrief: clarity of message, face-saving, naturalness (1–5 each).
+Between rounds, teacher gives 30 seconds of quick feedback: clarity of message, face-saving, naturalness (1–5 each).

 Use these